kotiyalanurag/Agrivoltaics-in-Germany/README.md

 ## What is Agrivoltaics?

 It simply means that we use the same piece of land for farming and solar panel installations.
 Various researches have shown that by doing this, we can improve the land productivity by nearly twofolds.
 However, there is a slight caveat of crop selection that can be paired with solar panels.
-Only shade tolerant crops like wheat, lettuce, potatoes, etc. can be used for agrivoltaics.
+Only shade tolerant crops like **wheat**, **lettuce**, **potatoes**, etc. can be used for agrivoltaics.

 ![agro](https://metsolar.eu/blog/wp-content/uploads/2018/04/3-1.jpg)